abuxton/terraform-agent-workspace/instructions/code-persistance.md

 ## High-level policy

 - Persist every create or update that modifies infrastructure as HCL files in the repository.
+-
+- The target folder for any HCL code is the `./modules/terraform-tfe-resources` module folder.

 - Do not apply changes automatically; create a plan and attach it to a PR for human review.